rubocop/ruby-style-guide/README.md

     Write self-documenting code and ignore the rest of this section.
 Seriously!
     <sup>[[link](#no-comments)]</sup>

+  * <a name="rationale-comments"></a>
+    If the *how* can be made self-documenting, but not the *why* (e.g., the code works around non-obvious library behavior, or implements an algorithm from an academic paper), add a comment explaining the rationale behind the code.

+    ```ruby
+    # bad

+    x = BuggyClass.something.dup

+    def compute_dependency_graph
+      ...30 lines of recursive graph merging...
+    end

+    # good

+    # BuggyClass returns an internal object, so we have to dup it to modify it.
+    x = BuggyClass.something.dup

+    # This is algorithm 6.4(a) from Worf & Yar's _Amazing Graph Algorithms_ (2243).
+    def compute_dependency_graph
+      ...30 lines of recursive graph merging...
+    end
+    ```

   * <a name="english-comments"></a>
     Write comments in English.
     <sup>[[link](#english-comments)]</sup>